Coconut Milk Kefir

 Why Coconut Milk?
 Some people are sensitive to dairy or choose to follow a plant-based diet for health related reasons.
 Coconut Milk is a great alternative to dairy that is delicious and provides a nutritious base for our ferment.

 How does it taste?
-Most people describe it as a “sour coconut-y taste” similar to yogurt but slightly stronger.
+Most people describe it as a “slightly sour coconut-y taste” similar to yogurt.
 Given that our kefir has no added sugar like the commercial ones you might be used to, the taste can range between sour and tangy, depending on your taste.
-If you don’t like it at first, you can add it to any cold food like a smoothie, yogurt, overnight oats, orange juice, homemade popsicles – most people learn to appreciate the taste quickly when they see the benefits and realize that the more sour it is, the better it is!
+If you don’t love it at first, you can add it to any cold food like a smoothie, yogurt, overnight oats, orange juice, homemade popsicles.

 How long will my kefir last?
-The best before date on the bottom of the jar is the date that the product should be sold by to maintain the 8 billion CFU of probiotics per serving.
+The best before date on the bottom of the jar is the date that the product should be sold by to maintain the 16 billion CFU of probiotics per serving.
 The good bacteria in the kefir allows it to last much longer than that without actually spoiling.
 In fact, we’ve kept some in our fridge for over six months and it was not spoiled however we cannot guarantee the probiotic count at this point.
-It won’t hurt you to consume beyond the best before date, it just may not be quite a beneficial.
-With 16 servings per jar, if used as suggested, you should go through a jar in about two weeks.
+It won’t hurt you to consume beyond the best before date.
+With 31 servings per jar, if used as suggested, you should go through a jar in about a month.

 Is your kefir gluten free, sugar free and dairy free?
-Yes, yes and almost yes!
-There is ZERO gluten or sugar used in our process so we can 100% guarantee it to be free of added gluten and sugar.
-We also do not use any dairy in the process of making our coconut milk kefir however, since milk kefir culture requires milk to live, our starter is grown in a milk substrate.
-This is the case for all milk kefir.
-The amount of starter that gets used in each individual bottle is so minimal that there is no milk in the final product.
-We had our product tested for dairy allergen and it came back with less than 0.6ppm detected.
-While this number is basically non-detectable for the general population, we want to be transparent about this for people with life threatening dairy allergies.
+Yes, yes and yes!
+There is ZERO gluten or sugar used in our process so we can 100% guarantee it to be free of added sugar and gluten.
+We also do not use any dairy in the process of making our coconut milk kefir however, since milk kefir culture requires milk to survive, our starter is grown in a milk substrate.
+This is the case for all milk kefir, dairy or plant based.
+The amount of starter that transfers into each individual bottle, and thus serving, is so minimal that there is no milk remaining in the final product.
+We had our product tested at the food lab at the University of Guelph for dairy allergen and casein and both came back with the result "none detected".

 Why “plant based” and not vegan?
 The term “vegan” was coined in 1944 by Donald Watson — an animal rights advocate and founder of The Vegan Society — to describe a person who avoids using animal products of any kind for ethical reasons.

-In the 1980s, Dr. T Colin Campbell introduced the term “plant-based diet” to define a low fat, high fiber, vegetable-based diet that focused on health and not ethics.
+In the 1980s, Dr. T Colin Campbell introduced the term “plant-based diet” to define a vegetable-based diet that focused primarily on health rather than ethics.

-For our potential vegan customers, you will be happy to hear that we are currently working on a vegan version using water kefir as a starter – stay tuned for the launch of this product.
+For our potential vegan customers, you will be happy to hear that we are currently working on a vegan version which is water kefir based – stay tuned for the launch of this product.

 How much should I take?
-Our suggested serving is 1oz (or 2tbsp) per day.
-A 1oz serving contains 8 billion CFU which falls within the daily recommendation of probiotics by the National Institute of Health.
+Our suggested serving is 1 tbsp per day.
+One serving contains 16 billion CFU which aligns with the daily recommendation of probiotics by the National Institute of Health.
 While you can consume more than that, some people do experience adverse effects when they overdo it on their probiotic.
 If you are not currently taking a probiotic, we do recommend starting slowly.
-Start with 1 tsp and add 1 tsp daily until you reach the suggested serving, backing off if notice any digestive upset.
+Start with 1 tsp and add 1 tsp daily until you reach the suggested serving, backing off if you notice any digestive upset.
 This is completely normal, some people just need some time to allow their body to adjust to this new healthy bacteria.